h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 * dup2
 * execve

-The C code is composed of the following objectives:
+The C code does the following:

 * Creates a socket
 * Binds the socket to a port